 All structures within a cottage cluster development shall be located at least 15 ft from the rear lot line(s) and at least 5 ft from the side lot line(s) of the site on which the cottage cluster is developed, g 2.
+Off-Street Parking

-Off-Street Parking a.
-There shall must be at least 0.5 off-street parking spaces per dwelling unit per Table 19.505.4.B.1.
-The parking space shall must be located together with parking spaces for other cottages in a common area, and not located on the same lot as an individual cottage unit.
+- a.
+There shall be at least 1 off-street parking space per dwelling unit in the R-MD zone and 0.5 spaces per dwelling unit in the high density zones, per Table 19.505.4.B.1.
+The parking space shall be located together with parking spaces for other cottages in a common area, and not located on the same lot as an individual cottage unit. - b.

-- b.
 A cottage cluster parking area shall must be set back from the street.
 The distance of the setback is dependent on the orientation of the structure or lot.
 If the axis of the longest dimension of the parking area has an angle of 45 degrees or more to the lot line, the narrow dimension may be within 5 ft of the street.
-If the angle is less than 45 degrees, the parking area must be at least 20 ft from the street. - c.
+If the angle is less than 45 degrees, the parking area must be at least 20 ft from the street.

+- c.
 If there are more than 8 units in a cottage cluster, there shall must be at least 2 separate parking areas with a minimum of 4 parking spaces in each area.
 A drive aisle connecting the 2 areas is permitted if a separate driveway access for each area is not permitted per Chapter 12.16 Access Management. - d.
-Parking spaces may be located within a garage, or a carport.
-Garages or carports in a cottage cluster may not contain more than 4 parking spaces, must be at least 10 ft from any cottage dwelling; and must match the materials, trim, and roof pitch of the cottages.
-The interior height of a garage or carport shall not exceed 8 ft high, unless a modification is requested for cases that would use space saving parking technology (e.g., interior car stacking) that might require additional interior height.
+Parking spaces may be located within a garage.
+Garages in a cottage cluster may not contain more than 4 parking spaces, must be at least 10 ft from any cottage dwelling; and must match the materials, trim, and roof pitch of the cottages.
+The interior height of a garage shall not exceed 8 ft high, unless a modification is requested for cases that would use space saving parking technology (e.g., interior car stacking) that might require additional interior height.
 This modification would be requested per 19.911 Variances. - e.
-Parking spaces that are not in a garage or carport shall must be screened from common open space, public streets, and adjacent residential uses by landscaping and/or screen, such as a fence.
-Chain-link fencing with slats shall not be are not allowed as a screen.
+Parking spaces that are not in a garage shall be screened from common open space, public streets, and adjacent residential uses by landscaping and/or screen, such as a fence.
+Chain-link fencing with slats shall not be allowed as a screen.